Best Nutrition for PCOS Patients Wanting to Lose Weight

 PCOS is a common health problem that impacts women and is caused by an imbalance of reproductive hormones.
 It is one of the leading causes of female infertility.

-PCOS is a diagnosis of exclusion.
-This means other conditions must be ruled out first before PCOS can be diagnosed.
-This can mean it may take a long time to confirm a PCOS diagnosis, since other conditions that mimic PCOS si gns and symptoms (like thyroid disease) must be explored and excluded first.
+It’s also a diagnosis of exclusion.
+This means that other conditions must be ruled out first before PCOS can be diagnosed.
+This means it can take a long time to confirm a PCOS diagnosis, since other conditions that mimic PCOS signs and symptoms (like thyroid disease) must be explored and excluded first.

 - You have irregular periods, including periods that come too often, not often enough, or not at all.

-- Higher than normal levels of androgen in the blood
+- You have higher than normal levels of androgen in the blood.

-- Multiple cysts on one or both ovaries
+- You have multiple cysts on one or both ovaries.

-PCOS can lead to lifelong complications and other conditions and morbidities, including anxiety, depression, eating disorders (particularly binge eating disorder), obesity, impaired fasting glucose, type 2 diabetes, non-alcoholic liver disease, cardiovascular disease, metabolic syndrome, obstructive sleep apnea, infertility, and endometrial cancer.
+PCOS can lead to lifelong complications, as well as other conditions, including anxiety, depression, eating disorders (particularly binge eating disorder), obesity, impaired fasting glucose, type 2 diabetes, non-alcoholic liver disease, cardiovascular disease, metabolic syndrome, obstructive sleep apnea, infertility, and endometrial cancer.

 While the exact causes of PCOS are unknown, insulin resistance and inflammation appear to be involved.